input-output-hk/partner-chains/docs/user-guides/registered.md

 2. The wizard checks the `pc-chain-config.json` file.
 3. The wizard prompts for the payment verification key file used during registration.
 4. The wizard prompts for the cold verification key matching the cold signing key used during registration.
-5. The wizard prompts for ogmios and kupo addresses.
+5. The wizard prompts for the Ogmios address.
 6. The wizard executes the deregistration command.
 The change will be effective after two Cardano epochs boundaries.

 ---